Chocorean/moresnowballs/README.md

 * Download the mod and put it in your both client and server *mods/* folder.
 * Start your game !

+## Use

+* You are free to use this mod at your own purpose, and to share it.
+Please make sure to add a reference to the Curse project's page or to this repo.
+* You can use this mod in a modpack.
+Please make sure to add me in the list of contributors and/or to add a reference to the Curse project's page or to this repo.
+* You are free to modify the source code and redistribute the mod.
+If you do so, please make sure to add me in the list of contributors and/or to add a reference to he Curse project's page or to this repo.

 ## Issues

 If you encounter any difficulties using the mod, please let me know [here](https://github.com/Chocorean/moresnowballs/issues).